Frequently Asked Questions about Mexico

 What about the drug violence?
 Is it safe in Mexico for foreigners?

-The horrific drug violence in Mexico is a result of the government finally cracking down on drug cartels.
+The drug violence in Mexico is a result of the government finally cracking down on drug cartels.
 The violence is almost completely centred around rival cartels and government law enforcement and is localised to specific areas.
-Tourists and expats are not generally affected.
+Tourists and expats are not generally affected, though it's essential to be vigilant and aware of high-risk areas.

 Is it easy to get into the USA from Mexico?